How to Choose Discreet, Ultra-Thin Pads for Bladder Leaks That Won't Show Under Clothes

 The materials used in pad construction significantly affect both discretion and comfort.
 Conventional incontinence pads rely heavily on petroleum-based plastics and synthetics throughout their design, including the top sheet that sits directly against skin.
 These materials can feel stiff, create rustling sounds with movement, and tend to bunch or crinkle under fitted clothing.

-Petroleum-based top sheets are often embellished with colorful artificial dyes, chlorine bleach, and synthetic fragrances—all of which add chemical residues that can cause contact dermatitis characterized by redness, itching, burning, rash, swelling, or blisters.
-For women wearing pads 24/7, this near-constant skin contact with harsh chemicals creates ongoing irritation risk.
+Petroleum-based plastic top sheets are often embellished with colorful artificial dyes, chlorine bleach, and synthetic fragrances—all of which add chemical residues that can cause contact dermatitis characterized by redness, itching, burning, rash, swelling, or blisters.
+For women wearing pads 24/7, this near-constant skin contact with harsh chemicals creates an ongoing irritation risk.

 In contrast, plant-based materials offer a softer, more flexible alternative.
-Attn: Grace's proprietary CLN Design technology uses a plant-based, breathable top sheet made from renewable resources rather than petroleum-derived plastic.
-This material is hypoallergenic and dermatologist-tested, with Dermatest Excellent certification confirming its gentle impact on skin.
+Attn: Grace's CLN DesignTM technology uses a plant-based, breathable top sheet made from renewable resources rather than petroleum-derived plastic.
+This material is hypoallergenic and dermatologist-tested-and-approved, and has earned the Dermatest Seal of Excellence Certification, confirming that it is safe and gentle even on the most sensitive skin.

 Proper Fit and Pad Shape